CMPS-6100/lab-09-template/lab-10.md

 # CMPS 6100  Lab 10

-In this lab, you will learn some network exploration tools on the shell and write your first networked program.
+In this lab, you will learn some network exploration tools and write your first networked program.

 Refer back to the [README.md](README.md) for instruction on git and how